QuiltMC/developer-wiki/wiki/configuration/advanced-configuring/en.md

 ## Adding multiple files

 For massive mods, a single config file can become unwieldy, even when organized into sections.
-Luckily, Quilt Config is designed to easily support adding multiple config files!
+Luckily, Quilt Config is designed to easily support adding multiple config files: by default, your config files are all placed into their own directory.
-To add a second config file, we must make another config class: let's call this one `ExampleModConfig2`.
+To add a second config file inside that directory, we must make another config class: let's call this one `ExampleModConfig2`.
 We'll also have to update the name of our original config file to be more specific:

 `src/main/com/example/example_mod/ExampleModConfig`: